 Finding a suitable physical therapist can involve a number of factors, including insurance acceptance, specialty and reason for treatment, and geographical location.

-Insurance companies often have lists of physical therapy locations who participate in specific health plans.
-Other healthcare providers may have a list of therapists in the area whom they recommend.
+Insurance companies often have lists of physical therapy locations that participate in specific health plans.
+Other healthcare professionals may have a list of therapists in the area whom they recommend.